ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 Instantiate the connector by giving authorization credentials that a client application can use.

 ## Getting the authorization credentials
+Create or use existing Azure AD tenant.
-Have to register an application in azure Active Directory and generate Client Id and Client Secret for that application in Active Directory.
+Under a tenant have to register an application in azure Active Directory and generate Client Id and Client Secret for that application in Active Directory.

 ## Azure Cache for Redis Management Client